w3f/polkadot-wiki/docs/glossary.md

 A process by which tokens can be "frozen" in exchange for some other benefit.
 For example, staking is a form of bonding for which you receive rewards in exchange for securing the network.
 You can also bond tokens in exchange for a parachain slot.

+## Bounty

+A mechanism which works in some sense as the reverse of a Treasury Proposal, allowing the Polkadot Council to indicate that there is a need to do some task for the Polkadot network, and allowing users to receive DOT in return for working on that task.

 ## Bridge